liyangfan0/DOCPF/README.md

 ## Running
 The datesets path is set as './SatSOT'

-Run test.m and you can get the tracking results which are saved in ./results/SatSOT
+Run test.m to acquire the tracking results of DOPCF

+The tracking results which are saved in ./results/SatSOT

 ## Raw Results
 We provide the raw tracking results of DOCPF and CPKF(TGRS'22)